paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-041-special-appointments-assignments-details-and-duties.md

 (7) Commanders of combatant commands.

-**(b) 11 See Temporary Extension of Authority To Provide Security for Former Department of Defense Officials note below.
-Protection for Additional Personnel.—**
+**(b) Protection for Former or Retired Department Leadership.—** The Secretary of Defense, under regulations prescribed by the Secretary and in accordance with guidelines approved by the Secretary and the Attorney General, may authorize qualified members of the armed forces and qualified civilian employees of the Department of Defense to provide physical protection and personal security to a former or retired official who—

+(1) previously served in a position identified in paragraphs (1) through (7) 11 So in original.
+Probably should be followed by “of subsection (a)”.; and

+(2) faces serious and credible threats arising from duties performed while employed by the Department of Defense.

+**(c) Protection for Additional Personnel.—**

-(1) **Authority to provide.—** — The Secretary of Defense, under regulations prescribed by the Secretary and in accordance with guidelines approved by the Secretary and the Attorney General, may authorize qualified members of the armed forces and qualified civilian employees of the Department of Defense to provide physical protection and personal security within the United States to individuals other than individuals described in paragraphs (1) through (7) of subsection (a) if the Secretary determines that such protection and security are necessary because—
+(1) **Authority to provide.—** — The Secretary of Defense, under regulations prescribed by the Secretary and in accordance with guidelines approved by the Secretary and the Attorney General, may authorize qualified members of the armed forces and qualified civilian employees of the Department of Defense to provide physical protection and personal security to individuals other than individuals described in subsection (a) or (b) if the Secretary determines that such protection and security are necessary because—

-  (A) there is an 22 So in original.
-Probably should be “a”. serious and credible threat to the safety of the individual for whom protection is to be provided; or
+  (A) there is a serious and credible threat to the safety of the individual for whom protection is to be provided; or

   (B) compelling operational considerations make such protection essential to the conduct of official Department of Defense business.